footfish/numan/README.md

 - return random list for list_free
 - design for tab completion (command renaming)
 - confirmation for some commands
-- help for commands with one optional param
+- help for commands with one optional param (ex. numa list )

 ## Project folder structure
 ```